Carondelet, St. Louis

-Carondelet /kəˈrɒndəlɛt/ is a neighborhood in the extreme southeastern portion of St. Louis, Missouri.
+Carondelet /kəˈrɒndəlɛt/ is a neighborhood in the extreme southeastern part of St. Louis, Missouri.
 It was incorporated as an independent city in 1851 and was annexed by the City of St. Louis in 1870.
-As of the 2000 Census, the neighborhood has a population of 9,960 people.
+The neighborhood had a population of 7,734 people as of the 2020 Census.

 Name

 Carondelet was named after Baron Carondelet, the governor of the Spanish colony Upper Louisiana.
-The community also held a number of names and nicknames over the centuries, including: Delor's Village, Catalan's Prairie, Louisbourg, Vide Poche, and Sugarloaf.
+The community also held a number of names and nicknames during the centuries, including: Delor's Village, Catalan's Prairie, Louisbourg, Vide Poche, and Sugarloaf.